-On these pages, there are examples and recommendations for how different examinations can be designed and developed.
-Examinations which are intended to be carried out without supervision and in a place of the student's choice.
+On these pages, there are examples and recommendations for how different examinations, which are intended to be carried out without supervision and in a place of the student's choice, can be designed and developed.

 A home exam is a form of examination where the student is given one or more assignments to complete.
 A home exam can last for several days or a shorter period of time (hours).
 The examination is carried out without supervision.
 The examination assignment should be designed based on the fact that the student has access to course literature, materials, communication with classmates, etc.

 Read more about Home exams .

 An examination portfolio contains a collection of student achievements that the student completes to demonstrate the intended learning outcomes of a course.
 The content of the portfolio may vary in terms of content, work process and the students' influence in the selection.
 This page provides information on recommended content as well as examples regarding presentation of the examination portfolio.